WordPress/gutenberg/packages/components/src/notice/README.md

 ## Design guidelines

-A notice displays a succinct message, and offers actions the user can take, like viewing a published post or updating a setting.
-It requires a user action to be dismissed.
+A Notice displays a succinct message.
+It can also offer the user options, like viewing a published post or updating a setting, and requires a user action to be dismissed.

-Notices communicate messages that are important but don’t *require* user action — a user can keep using the product even if they don’t choose to act on the message.
+Use Notices to communicate things that are important but don’t necessarily require action — a user can keep using the product even if they don’t choose to act on a Notice.
 They are less interruptive than a Modal.

 ### Anatomy